 Here, you have a city that blends modernity with classic Asian culture – it’s beautiful!

 I suggest staying here for a good few days so you can take in all the sights and scenes while you’re there.
 The good thing about it is that there are loads of cheap houses for rent for singles, meaning you’ve got your accommodation sorted, and much cheaper than staying in a hotel as well!

 Generally speaking, this can provide you with a great base during your trip, and it’s not unheard of for people to stay here the whole time and just go on day trips to other parts of the island.

 As for the things to do here, well, you’re spoilt for so many choices.
-There are a few really tall buildings that are well worth visiting and taking the trip all the way to the top.
-Here, you’ll get the best views of the entire city!
+There are a few really tall buildings that are well worth visiting and on top of everything, there are still a lot of hidden gems in Kuala Lumpur that you can visit around the capital city!